 We’ve all probably heard that smoking is bad for us in terms of the damage that smoking could do to our lungs.
 However, what is the correlation between SMOKING and DAMAGED KNEES you may wonder?!!
 Well… wonder no more.
-Smoking can present an increased loss of cartilage and the occurrence of pain that is more severe in men that have osteoarthritis .
-There could be different reasons for this, including the possibility of the body experiencing increased oxidation stress, tissues gaining increased carbon monoxide levels and the reduced chances of repairs to the cartilage.
+Smoking can lead to an increased loss of cartilage and the occurrence of pain that is more severe in men that have osteoarthritis .
+There could be different reasons for this, including the possibility of the body experiencing increased oxidation stress, tissues gaining increased carbon monoxide levels and the reduced chances of repair to the cartilage.
 We know that smoking competes with the ability of the lungs to inhale proper amounts of oxygen.
 Oxygen is required to enable the body to function properly.
 This includes contributing to the proper functioning of the knees.
 So, BEFORE you pick up that cigarette, think kindly about your knees.

 #5 – Wearing Improper Shoes.
 Also, be kind to your knees and wear the RIGHT shoes.